LiveBDAScoreTracker/youtube-wayback-scraper/README.md

 Test the script first with one channel you know has unlisted videos documented on the waybackmachine, or test with the example "youtube-dl-channels.txt" and "youtube-dl-archive.txt" provided.

+***
 This code was quickly written with no regard as to any formating.
+It is likely filled with bugs.
 I'm glad I'm not a computer science student, otherwise this would be inexcuseable.